nguyensjsu/sp22-202-the-architects/member-journals/journal_devansh.md

     - Worked on design pattern for Deck object.

 - ### What I plan to do next:
-    - Write more unit tests to help in development.
+    - Perform functional tests to help in development.
     - Apply identified design patterns.
+    - Test other competing Uno apps to get inspiration of ideas and features.

 - ### Blockers:
     - N/A